haskell-distributed/distributed-process/tutorials/ch6.md

 deadlock or timeout, depending on which variant of `call` was used.
 This isn't usually a problem, since the server author also writes the client facing API(s) and can therefore carefully check that the correct types are being returned.
-That's still potentially error prone during development however, and using a `SendPort` as a reply channel can make it easier to spot potential type discrepancies.
+That's still potentially error prone however, and using a `SendPort` as a reply channel can make it easier to spot potential type discrepancies.

 The machinery behind _reply channels_ is very simple: We create a new channel for the reply and pass the `SendPort` to the server along with our input message.